On the convergence of quasilinear viscous approximations using compensated compactness and Kinetic Formulation: Compactness of quasilinear viscous approximations

-All results of this Section are proved in \cite{Ramesh.Sivaji}.
-For the completeness of this paper, we reproduce all results from \cite{Ramesh.Sivaji} in this paper also.
-The following result shows that the quasilinear viscous approximations $\left(u^{\varepsilon}\right)$ satisfies compact entropy productions for any dimension $d$.
-Although we assume Hypothesis E and Hypothesis F. \begin{theorem} {\rm Assume \textbf{Hypothesis E, Hypothesis F} and let $\left(u^{\varepsilon}\right)$ be as in Theorem \ref{ExistenceofClassicalLadyzenskajap452}.
+In this section, we show the existence of an {\it a.e.} convergent subsequence of sequence of quasilinear viscous approximations $\left(u^{\varepsilon}\right)$ which are solutions to generalized viscosity problem \eqref{regularized.IBVP}.
+In order to extract {\it a.e.} convergent subsequence of quasiliear viscous approximations $\left(u^{\varepsilon}\right)$, we use the method of Compensated Compactness.
+We use Divergence-Curl lemma for $d=1$ and for $d=2$, we use Theorem of Compensated Compactness.\\ \\ The following result shows that the quasilinear viscous approximations $\left(u^{\varepsilon}\right)$ satisfies compact entropy productions.
+We prove Theorem \ref{chap9thm2} with Hypothesis E in any space dimension $d\in\mathbb{N}$ and the same proof works with Hypothesis F. \begin{theorem} {\rm Assume \textbf{Hypothesis E} and let $\left(u^{\varepsilon}\right)$ be as in Theorem \ref{ExistenceofClassicalLadyzenskajap452}.
 Then

 for every $C^{2}(\mathbb{R})$ entropy-entropy flux pair $(\eta, q)$ of conservation laws \eqref{ivp.cl.a}.} \end{theorem} The following result is used to prove \eqref{chap9eqn2}. \begin{lemma}{\rm\cite[p.514]{MR2169977}} {\rm Let $\Omega$ be an open subset of $\mathbb{R}^{d}$ and $\left(\phi_{n}\right)$ be a bounded sequence in $W^{-1,p}(\Omega)$, for some $p > 2$.
 Further, let $\phi_{n}= \xi_{n} + \psi_{n}$, where $\left(\xi_{n}\right)$ lies in a compact set of $H^{-1}(\Omega)$, while $\left(\psi_{n}\right)$ lies in a bounded set of the space of measures $M(\Omega)$.
 Then $\left(\phi_{n}\right)$ lies in a compact set of $H^{-1}(\Omega)$.} \end{lemma} \textbf{Proof of Theorem \ref{chap9thm2}:} Let $\eta:\mathbb{R}\to \mathbb{R}$ be a convex, $C^{2}(\mathbb{R})$ entropy.
 Then for $j=1,2,\cdots,d$, there exist $C^{2}(\mathbb{R})$ functions $q_{j}:\mathbb{R}\to\mathbb{R}$ such that